javiershen/TFM-UPC/README.md

 ```
 $ ./userPharmacyFunctions.sh
-1) 1- Receive a medicament   3) 3- Use prescription
+1) 1- Receive a medicament   3) 3- Dispense a medicament
-2) 2- Dispense a medicament  4) 4- Quit
+2) 2- Use prescription       4) 4- Quit
-Which of the following actions you want to do:
+Which of the following actions you want to do: 2
 ```

 ### More information